Skip to main content

 What is the First Home Owner Grant (FHOG)?

 The FHOG is a one-off payment from the government to help first home buyers purchase a new home.
-The amount varies by state (typically $10,000–$15,000) and is separate from stamp duty concessions.
-It generally applies only to new-build properties.
+The amount varies by state — from $10,000 in some states up to $30,000 in QLD and TAS.
+It is separate from stamp duty concessions and generally applies only to new-build properties.

 Can I get a stamp duty concession on an investment property?